jbossdemocentral/3scale-api-workshop/docs/labs/lab06/lab06.md

 ### Step 3: Update Red Hat Single Sign On Application Callback

+Redirect URLs are a critical part of the OAuth flow.
+After a user successfully authorizes an application, the authorization server will redirect the user back to the application with either an authorization code or access token in the URL.
+Because the redirect URL will contain sensitive information, it is critical that the service doesn’t redirect the user to arbitrary locations.

 1. Open a browser window and navigate to:

     ```bash